 CIVIL RIGHTS PIONEER — A. Philip Randolph has been called “the father of the modern civil rights movement.”
 He has also been considered “the 20th century’s pre-eminent black labor leader.”
 Randolph was born in 1889, a minister’s son and a native of Crescent City, located about 90 miles south of Jacksonville.
 He grew up, though, in Jacksonville.
-One of his boyhood homes was on the Eastside’s Lafayette Street, between the present-day Maxwell House Coffee Plant and Alltell Football Stadium.
+One of his boyhood homes was on the Eastside’s Lafayette Street, between the present-day Maxwell House Coffee Plant and the Jacksonville Jaguars NFL Football team’s stadium.
 Now occupying the site is a parking lot for the nearby sports complex.

 “I HAD A DREAM” — One of A. Philip Randolph’s shining moments came in 1963, when he served as the chief organizer of the March on Washington.
 This was the occasion for Martin Luther King’s immortal “I Had a Dream” speech.
 Soon after the march, an African American newspaper in Jacksonville, the Florida Star, triumphantly reported about it.
 The paper stated that the principle figure proved to be Randolph, the “Grand Old Man of Civil Rights.”